alexwelsby/new_portsmouth_weather/readme.md

-While the location and timezone aren't sensitive information, I wanted to keep them in the .env to make it easier for others to build their own weather bot.
+While the location, timezone, first & last days and offset aren't sensitive information, I wanted to keep them in the .env to make it easier for others to adapt the bot to their needs.